jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/API.md

 Imported **Environment files** contain variables whose values you can update by clicking on the cog icon near the top-right of Postman and selecting `Manage Environments`.

 ## Versioning
-The first planned release is 3.1.1 (Carbon).
+Between releases we also publish release candidate (RC) zip files [in the same location](https://github.com/FRINXio/Postman/releases) which are pre-release versions in the development stage.
+These correspond with pre-release versions of Frinx ODL.

-Between releases we also publish release candidate (RC) zip files [same location](https://github.com/FRINXio/Postman/releases)
+Backwards compatibility of Frinx Postman collections:

-### Currently available versions:
+`Infrastructure`        - Works with all releases of Carbon, Boron, Beryllium Frinx ODL
-3.1.1rc (Carbon release candidate)
+`L2VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL
-Backwards compatibility:
+`L2VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL
-`Infrastructure`        - All releases of Carbon, Boron, Beryllium `L2VPN Service Module`  - All releases of Carbon, Boron `L2VPN Service Module`  - All releases of Carbon, Boron `Uniconfig Framework`   - With this version only (Carbon 3.1.1rc)
+`Uniconfig Framework`   - Works only with corresponding version of Frinx ODL